 Performance management initiatives over the past two decades helped shift the conversation within and across U.S. government agencies—from a focus on measuring program activities and outputs to a focus on achieving mission outcomes.
 Join host Michael Keegan for a special edition of The Business of Government Hour exploring the evolution of Performance Management in Government.

 What are key leadership qualities for a digital age?
 How can you become a Mindful Leader?
-What tools and practices can be employed to better lead yourselves, your teams and your organizations?
-Join us as we explore these questions and more with Jacqueline Carter, co-author of The Mind of the Leader: How to Lead Yourself, Your People, and Your Organization for Extraordinary Results.
+What tools and practices can be employed to better lead yourselves, your teams, and your organizations.
+Join host Michael Keegan on The Business of Government Hour as he explores these questions and more with Jacqueline Carter, co-author of The Mind of the Leader: How to Lead Yourself, Your People, and Your Organization for Extraordinary Results.

-Host, The Business of Government Hour and Managing Editor, The Business of Government Magazine
+Michael Keegan, host, The Business of Government Hour and Managing Editor, The Business of Government Magazine

 This edition provides a glimpse into the many different missions and programs of the U.S. federal government.
 It also presents insights and actionable recommendations from those in public management research.